lgatto/TeachingMaterial/04-perf.md

 - [CXXR](http://www.cs.kent.ac.uk/project/cxxr/)

 Several of these projects implement *deferred evaluation*, i.e. evaluations are only executed if they really need to be.
+We will see (and implement) and example in the `Rcpp` section.

 # Profiling